marklove5102/DLLInjectionDetector/README.md

 Start ``DLLInjectionDetector_Window.exe`` and click the ``Start`` button to start in guard mode.
 Monitoring mode is not implemented in the Windows application.

 Afterwards the DLLInjectionDetector is ready and waiting for DLL injection attempts.
 For this purpose, you can use the TestDLL.dll provided with the solution, for example.

+> Please note that **after** a DLL has been injected into the application, it has to be restarted and armed using ``Start`` button to set up guard mode.

 ## A Brief Introduction to DLL Injection